Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Depth Adapter (DA)

-We train our models with the datasets listed in our \textit{supplements} for 100 epochs with our multi-scale balanced scale-invariant loss~\cite{scale-invariance}.
+We train our depth adapters with the datasets listed in Table~\ref{tab:datasets} for 100 epochs using our multi-scale balanced scale-invariant loss, which we balance between depth reconstruction and prediction at every output stage.
 Each epoch consists of 20k samples drawn evenly from the datasets.
-We use adam optimization with a batch size of 128 at resolution 224 and a learning rate of 1e-5.
-We employ image augmentations of color jitter, random gray scale, flips, rotation, and our random depth.
-In our \textbf{ablation study}, we report the mean AUC of the commonly used RMSE metric on multiple datasets (see Tab.~\ref{tab:vd_results}).
-We train four baselines each with different norm-based depth encoding.
-We compare these with different PDE implementations, each with individual $max_d$, $Ch.$, and pretrained RGB weights.
-Following \cite{attention-is-all-pe} we use $Ch.=64$, and compare it with the $32$ and $16$ channel versions, which are lightweight but less precise (\textit{see our supplements for details}).
-In addition, we perform experiments with different SOTA pretrained encoders and for $max_d = Max(D)$, $15$m, and $500$m.
+We use adam optimization with a batch size of $128$ at a resolution of $224$ and a learning rate of 1e-5.
+We employ augmentations of color jitter, random grayscale, flips, and rotation in combination with our vanishing depth training toolbox.

+For comparison, we train multiple baselines, each with different norm-based depth preprocessing, and report the mean AUC of the commonly used RMSE metric on multiple datasets (see Table~\ref{tab:DA_results}).
+We compare these with different SDP implementations, each with individual $\max(d)$, channels, and pretrained RGB weights.
+We investigate $c=64$ and compare it with the $32$ and $16$ channel versions, which are computationally lighter but less precise.
+In addition, we perform experiments with different SOTA pretrained encoders and for $\max(d) = Max(D)$ of $15$m.
 We selected $15$m because most indoor depth cameras are bound to around that number, and $500$m for extreme outdoor tasks.
-The results show that our PDE-based encoders yield the best performance with respect to a set of sparse to dense depth completion tasks.
-Moreover, while $max_d = Max(D)$ achieves the best results on large distances, we find that fixing the PDE to $15m$ and rescale large distances is nearly as good.
-Likewise, we see that $32$ channels are sufficient for PDE-based encoding in the $15m$ range.
-For further qualitative assessment of our methods, we visualize the attention maps of our best model in Fig.~\ref{fig:vit_embs}. \textit{More visualizations and studies on PDE vs. can be found in our supplements.}
+The results show that our SDP-based encoders yield the best performance with respect to a set of sparse to dense depth completion tasks.
+Moreover, while $\max(d) = Max(D)$ achieves the best results at large distances, we find that fixing the SDP to $15m$ and rescaling large distances is nearly as good.
+Similarly, we see that the $32$ channels are sufficient for SDP-based encoding in the $15m$ range.
+For further qualitative assessment of our methods, we visualize the attention maps of our best model in Fig.~\ref{fig:vit_embs} and depth reconstruction in Fig.~\ref{fig:qualtydepth}. \spacerDE{0.185} \spacerDET{0.014}

-\section{Results on Downstream Tasks}
+\section{Results on downstream tasks}